 Luckily, with the tourism boom has come the availability of tampons in markets in San Pedro.
-Crux Verde had several options and later in my stay I noticed a few packages tucked away on a shelf in a tiny street market – so if you find yourself in need of tampons in San Pedro – or omitting them from your packing list because you DON’T expect your period, in this part of South America you can expect to have a few options.
+Crux Verde had several options.
+Later in my stay, I noticed a few packages tucked away on a shelf in a tiny street market.
+If you find yourself in need of tampons in San Pedro de Atacama you’ll have a few options.

 Packing Light and Eco-Friendly

-If your plans include long-term travel and more than a few menstrual cycles (and you opt not to skip periods all together via birth control), you may want to look into alternative products for dealing with your period that are more environmentally friendly and take up less space in your luggage.
+If your plans include long-term travel and more than a few menstrual cycles (and you opt not to skip periods all together via birth control), you may want to look into alternative products.
+Many options are environmentally friendly and take up less space in your luggage.

 1. Ditch single-use applicators – Most of us learned to use tampons with applicators because they felt a little easier to manage.
 But now that we know the harm of single-use plastic, it’s important to try other, less wasteful period products to see if they might work for us.
 Options for tampons with less waste include:

 a.
-Using reuable applicators with tapons sold without applicators, or
+Using reusable applicators with tampons sold without applicators, or

 b.
 Applicator-less tampons.
-Applicator-less tampons get stigmatized, but I wonder if that stigma is related more to discomfort with our bodies than to the process.
-Applicator-less tampons take up about 1/3rd as much space in luggage as applicator tampons, so if you’re aspiring to #onebag it, it’s worth attempting the switch for environmental and space saving reasons.
+Applicator-less tampons get stigmatized, but I wonder if that stigma is related more to discomfort with our bodies than the process.
+Applicator-less tampons take up about 1/3rd as much space in luggage as applicator tampons, so if you’re aspiring to #onebag it, it’s worth attempting the switch for environmental and space-saving reasons.

 2. Reusable cloth pads

-Another low-environmental-impact and ultralight-packing friendly option for handling periods while traveling in South America or any other region is reusable pads.
-Like Applicator-less tampons, reusable pads also temd to get stigmatized as “gross” or “unhygienic.”
-Far from the truth, our discomfort with cloth pads is probably more likely due to our tendency, as women, to believe that the products our mothers and/or health classes taught us are “normal” and that other period solutions are “weird.”
+Reusable pads are another low-environmental-impact and ultralight-packing-friendly option for handling periods while traveling in South America or any other region.
+Like Applicator-less tampons, reusable pads also tend to get stigmatized as “gross” or “unhygienic.”
+Far from the truth, our discomfort with cloth pads is probably more likely due to our tendency, as women, to believe that the products our mothers or health classes taught us are “normal” and that other period solutions are “weird.”

 Challenge your preconceptions and give cloth pads or alternative tampons a try.
 Because both pads breathe, flex, and stretch in a way that plastics-based pads can’t, they are far superior in comfort and are easily handwashed in a sink.
 I always carry two as a backup, and they wash well with the unscented Dr Bronners soap that many travelers carry as a multi-purpose soap and cleanser.